merenlab/anvio/anvio/docs/artifacts/interactive.md

 - %(anvi-display-contigs-stats)s shows you various stats about the contigs within a %(contigs-db)s, such as their hmm-hits, lengths, N and L statistics, and so on.

-- %(anvi-display-functions)s lets you quickly browse the functinal pool for a given set of genomes or metagenomes.
+- %(anvi-display-functions)s lets you quickly browse the functional pool for a given set of genomes or metagenomes.

 - %(anvi-display-metabolism)s is still under development but will allow you to interactively view metabolism estimation data using %(anvi-estimate-metabolism)s under the hood.